txsoura/Desafio-1-Arduino-for-beginners/ReadMe.txt

-#Project 1: UniAmérica
+# Project 1: UniAmérica

-//This is a source code for temperature sensor (NTC) in Arduino
+This is a source code for temperature sensor (NTC) in Arduino